bharat-b7/RVH_Mesh_Registration/README.md

 # RVH Mesh registration repository
-This repository collects methods to register SMPL model to point clouds or 3D scans.</br>
+This repository collects methods to register SMPL model to point clouds or 3D scans.
-If you use this code please cite: Combining Implicit Function Learning and Parametric Models for 3D Human Reconstruction, ECCV'20.
+If you use this code please cite: </br>
+Combining Implicit Function Learning and Parametric Models for 3D Human Reconstruction, ECCV'20.</br>
+LoopReg: Self-supervised Learning of Implicit Surface Correspondences, Pose and Shape for 3D Human Mesh Registration, NeurIPS'20.

 #### Contents
 1. [Dependencies](#a-namerun-enva-running-environment)